About a Girl (Nirvana song)

-Origin and recording

-Early history
+Background

-"About a Girl" was written in 1988, reportedly after Cobain spent an afternoon repeatedly listening to Meet the Beatles!, the 1964 second American release by English rock band the Beatles.
+"About a Girl" was written in 1988, reportedly after Cobain spent an afternoon repeatedly listening to Meet the Beatles!, the 1964 second American release by the Beatles.
 The earliest known recording is a solo electric home demo that was posthumously released on the band's rarities box set, With the Lights Out, in November 2004.
 Featuring alternate lyrics, it was recorded at Cobain's home in Olympia, Washington in 1988.

 The song debuted live at a dorm party at the Evergreen State College in Olympia, Washington in February 1989.

+Recording and release

-Bleach
+Bleach version

 "About a Girl" was first recorded in the studio in December 1988 by Jack Endino at Reciprocal Recording in Seattle, Washington.
-Although Nirvana's then-label, Sub Pop, had only requested an EP, Cobain, bassist Krist Novoselic and drummer Chad Channing entered the studio intending to record a full album, working as quickly as possible using money borrowed from second guitarist Jason Everman.
-The 30-hour, six-day session ultimately yielded nine of the songs that ended up on the band's July 1989 debut album, Bleach, including "About a Girl."
-As Endino recalled in a 2004 interview with Rob Nash of The Independent, "They just banged it out - they had it all figured out; they were rehearsed.
+It was one of nine songs recorded during the 30-hour, six-day session that ended up on the band's July 1989 debut album, Bleach.
+As Endino recalled in a 2004 interview with Rob Nash of The Independent, "They just banged it out—they had it all figured out; they were rehearsed.
 They would do the songs in one or two takes; [Cobain would] get the vocals as one overdub, that would be it, and then on to the next song.
 So it was a pretty easy record to make."

-Post-Bleach
+Later recordings

 On October 26, 1989, a version of "About a Girl" was recorded by Ted de Bono at Maida Vale Studios in London, England, during Nirvana's first BBC Peel Session.
 The full session was first broadcast on November 22, 1989.
 Another version was recorded on November 1, 1989, at Villa 65 in Hilversum, Netherlands for the VPRO radio show, Nozems-a-Gogo.

 A live version of the song, recorded at the Pine Street Theatre in Portland, Oregon on February 9, 1990, appeared on the British 12-inch and CD versions of the "Sliver" single in 1991.

 On November 18, 1993, "About a Girl" was performed as the opening song on the band's MTV Unplugged appearance at Sony Music Studios in New York City.
 This version of the song featured Pat Smear on the second guitar.

-"About a Girl" was performed for the final time live at Nirvana's last concert, at Terminal Einz in Munich, Germany on March 1, 1994.
+"About a Girl" was performed for the final time live at Nirvana's last concert, at Terminal Eins in Munich, Germany on March 1, 1994.

 The studio version of "About a Girl" was re-released on the band's first "best of" compilation, Nirvana, in October 2002.
 The MTV Unplugged version was re-released on a second hits compilation, Icon, in August 2010.